Mental Health: Neuropsychological Testing for Adolescents

 3. How might cognitive impairments impact school and learning?

-4. What accommodations might the patient benefit from? (many diagnoses are protected by the Americans with Disabilities Act)
+4. What accommodations might the patient benefit from?
+(Many diagnoses are protected by the Americans with Disabilities Act)

 5. Can any treatments be applied to manage or improve the condition?